A precise determination of the top-quark pole mass: Top-quark pair production at the hadron colliders and the determination of top-quark pole mass

 When PMC scale-setting is used, the renormalization scales are fixed by using the renormalization group equation recursively, thus fixing the arguments of the strong couplings at each order.
-Any residual dependence of the PMC predictions on the choice of the initial scale $\mu_r$ is due to unknown NNNLO and higher-order contributions, and, in practice, this dependence is found to be negligibly small.
+There is residual renormalization scale dependence due to unknown NNNLO and higher-order contributions, for example, we need to known the $\beta$-terms at the NNNLO level to fix the PMC scale of the NNLO-terms.
+Table~\ref{TevLHCtotcs} shows that the residual renormalization scale dependence of the NNLO total cross-section is negligibly small for $\mu_r\in[m_t/2, 2 m_t]$, which is less than $0.1\%$ even when taking a quite large initial renormalization scale range $\mu_r\in[m_t/4, 20m_t]$.
 The PMC scales are distinct at different orders, as in QED.
-Since the PMC scales are determined from perturbative input, any scale uncertainty of the pQCD series is transferred at finite order to the small uncertainty of the PMC scales.
-We also emphasize that the PMC predictions are scheme independent.
-The factorially divergent renormalon terms do not appear in the resulting conformal series, and thus the convergence of the pQCD series is greatly improved.
+Since the PMC scales are determined from perturbative input, any renormalization scale uncertainty of the pQCD series is transferred at finite order to the small uncertainty of the PMC scales.